anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 ###### MuSE

 MuSe is a tool that calls somatic point mutations in normal-tumor sample pairs using a Markov substitution model for evolution.
-More information about the tool can be found in[MuSE variant caller tool page](https://bioinformatics.mdanderson.org/public-software/muse/)
+More information about the tool can be found in [MuSE variant caller tool page](https://bioinformatics.mdanderson.org/public-software/muse/)

 #### - Annotators
 ###### SnpEff